Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

     1. Load `BOOT.NDS` with your desired entrypoint method (e.g. Memory Pit, stylehax or Flipnote Lenny).
-Alternatively, use Unlaunch or TWiLight Menu++ to boot `akmenu-next.dsi`

-    !!! tip

-        If you are using HiyaCFW, you can install `akmenu-next.dsi` using [NTM](https://github.com/Epicpkmn11/NTM/releases/latest) and have it as a launchable app on your homescreen!
+Alternatively, use Unlaunch or TWiLight Menu++ to boot `akmenu-next.dsi`.
+If you are using HiyaCFW, it will appear as an app on your home screen, provding that you copied the `title` folder.

     #### Cheats